 - Poor memory

 - Low motivation

 - Lack of energy

 - Increased errors and accidents

 - Lowered performance and productivity

 If you have experienced insomnia, you know how destructive it can be to normal life.
 Typically, insomnia sufferers see a doctor and are prescribed sleeping pills for help falling asleep.
 Unfortunately, the side effects of taking prescription sleeping pills can be extreme and include things like burning or tingling in the limbs, dizziness or loss of balance, daytime drowsiness, gas, headaches, heartburn, mental impairment the next day, problems with attention or memory, unusual dreams, etc.

 Here’s the good news: there is another option!
 If you, like Linda, have tried everything you can think of to help you sleep, you may feel like there’s no hope.
 I know you must be so frustrated, but I am so glad you came across this blog.
 Remember Linda’s story.
 She was exactly where you are.
 She was distraught, frustrated, and exhausted.
 But she used Thought Field Therapy for help falling asleep, and she was finally able to experience the rest she so desperately needed..

 If you’ve never heard of Thought Field Therapy, or TFT, you can head here to learn more.
 Honestly, in my experience, the best way to learn about TFT is to just give it a shot.
 It’s quick, easy, painless, and side effect free, and it could be the thing that finally relieves your insomnia.

 The video on this page will walk you through the first steps of TFT and our most basic tapping pattern.
-If you’d like more personalized instructions, or if you’d like to hear more about how we use TFT in conjunction with traditional therapy methods, contact us today to schedule an appointment.
+If you’d like more personalized instructions or more guided help falling asleep, or if you’d like to hear more about how we use TFT in conjunction with traditional therapy methods, contact us today to schedule an appointment.